The source file is in the Intranet. Any change made to this page will be overwritten by the update from Intranet.

 English 40S Comprehensive (1 Credit) ENGC4S

-Students study literature and language.
-The focus is skill development and is intended for students who want a broad range of language experience.
+This course focuses on a broad range of texts: fiction and non-fiction.
+Students analyze literature and explore various forms of writing.
 Course content: 50% aesthetic and 50% pragmatic.
 The prerequisite for this course is any grade 11 ELA credit.

 English 40S Literary (1 Credit) ENGL4S

 English 40S Language and Technical Communication*(1 Credit) ENCS4S

 This course focuses on everyday uses of writing: from e-mail to business proposals.
 Students practice writing instructions, various letter forms, and informational texts.
-Course content: 10% aesthetic and 90% pragmatic.
+Course content is 10% aesthetic and 90% pragmatic.
 The prerequisite for this course is any grade 11 ELA credit.

-This course can only be used as the primary Grade 12 ELA credit for students working towards a TECHNICAL DIPLOMA.
-Students working towards an ACADEMIC DIPLOMA who wish to take the Language and Technical Communication course, must also take a second grade 12 English class.
+NOTE: This course may be used as the sole Grade 12 ELA credit for students working towards a TECHNICAL DIPLOMA.
+Students working towards an ACADEMIC DIPLOMA may only take this course as a second Grade 12 ELA credit.